rotundasoftware/cartero/README.md

 Cartero helps you organize, compile, optimize, and serve the many JavaScript, stylesheet, and template assets needed in "thick client" web applications built with JavaScript MVC frameworks.

-It's agnostic to frameworks, libraries, programming, stylesheet, and templating languages.
+It's agnostic to frameworks, libraries, stylesheet and templating languages.
 Right now Cartero only works with Node.js / Express, but the [very small amount](https://github.com/rotundasoftware/cartero-express-hook/blob/master/middleware.js) of web framework specific logic is easy to port to any environment.

 ## Benefits